Instead of saying...

 WHO IS DEKEDA (Momma Pump)?

 It was clear that there was much work to be done in the area of disability acceptance.
-Dekeda has the loving support of her youngest neurotypical daughter who is also an enthusiastic advocate for her big sister, as well as her husband and two loving bonus children who have cheered her on along the way.
+Dekeda has the loving support of her youngest neurotypical daughter who is also an enthusiastic advocate for her big sister.
 With the fuel of inspired family, friends and supporters, she was motivated to use her newly found platform to serve as a voice to the voiceless and carry the torch for the autism and special needs community.

 Fun fact: The name of Dekeda's organization came from the last line that she yelled in that video before her phone died: "Walk one day in our shoes..."